pierrre1618/depth-isnet/README.md

 ## Colab Demo

-You can try training and inference using the following Google Colab notebook:
+You can try training and inference using the following Google Colab notebook (need to use GPU for training):

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pierrre1618/depth-isnet/blob/main/isnet_depth.ipynb)